-Course Description:
+Course Description

-In this course, students will be introduced to the nature of philosophy, philosophical thinking, major intellectual movements in the history of philosophy, including topics from the western philosophical tradition and various problems in philosophy.
+Prerequisite: ENC1101 with a minimum grade of "C." (Meets Philosophy/Religion Humanities requirement.)
+Students in this course will be introduced to the nature of philosophy, philosophical thinking, major intellectual movements in the history of philosophy, including topics from the western philosophical tradition and various problems in philosophy.
 Students will strengthen their intellectual skills, become more effective learners, and develop broad foundational knowledge.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and requires completion with a minimum grade of "C."
+PHI 2010 requires that students produce extensive college-level writing and complete the course with a minimum grade of "C".
+Credit Hours: 3